How to Create Images with Make.com (Integromat)

 Click + to add another module.
 Search for and choose HTTP as the app and Get a file as the action.

-In the URL field, select HTTP - Make a request -> Data -> url.
+In the URL field, select Creatomate - Render a Template -> URL.
 Then click OK:

-Lastly, in this final step, we will share the image on Facebook.
+Lastly, in this final step, I’ll show you how to share the image on Facebook.

 Click + to add another module.
 Search for and choose Facebook Pages as the app and Upload a Photo as the action.